 This is one of the largest squares in Spain and lies right at the entrance of the medieval town.
 Its origins are found in the 11thcentury, when the space was used for the great traditional holidays.
 The buildings are from different eras, with all of them having a 16th century ground floor colonnade.
 On the northwestern side, the Bujaco Tower is an eye-catching building, now a symbol of the city.
 It was built during the Arab rule, on top of Roman foundations.
 The origins of its name may come from the local word for straw dolls, bujacos.

-Třeboň, called Wittingau in German, has one of the best preserved medieval squares in Bohemia.
-In fact, only the shape dates from medieval times, since the current state, with Renaissance and Baroque houses, is due to the flourishing fish trade of the 14th century.
-Starting from the middle of the 14th century, the natural landscape around the city has been gradually transformed by human intervention.
-The marshlands have given way to a dense network of over 500 lakes, grouped in 16 aquatic systems, today a paradise returned to wilderness and populated with rare species of plants and animals.
-The largest of these lakes is found right near the city and is tied to the name of the Rosenberg family, the owners of the medieval burg.
-Like all historical cities in Bohemia and Moravia, the square contains a plague column, a Renaissance fountain, the tower building of the city hall.
+Třeboň, or Wittingau in German, has one of the best-preserved medieval squares in Bohemia.
+In fact, only its shape dates from medieval times, since its current form, with its Renaissance and Baroque houses, resulted from the flourishing fish trade of the 14th century.
+Beginning in the mid-14th century, the natural landscapes around the city were gradually transformed by human intervention.
+The marshlands gave way to a dense network of over 500 lakes, grouped into 16 aquatic systems, today a paradise returned to the wilderness and populated with rare species of plants and animals.
+The largest of these lakes is located right near the city and is tied to the Rosenberg family, owners of the medieval burg.
+Like all historical cities in Bohemia and Moravia, this square contains a plague column; a Renaissance fountain; and a tower building belonging to the City Hall.